Reinforcement learning environments with musculoskeletal models

 Your task is to build a function f which takes the current state observation (a 41 dimensional vector) and returns the muscle excitations action (18 dimensional vector) in a way that maximizes the reward.
 Your total reward is the position of the pelvis on the x axis after the last iteration minus a penalty for using ligament forces.
 Ligaments are tissues which prevent your joints from bending too much - overusing these tissues leads to injuries, so we want to avoid it.
 The penalty in the total reward is equal to the sum of forces generated by ligaments over the trial, divided by 1000.
 For details on evaluation please refer to the Getting Started guide in the Dataset section of the challenge.

-In order to avoid overfitting to the training environment, the top 10 participants will be asked to resubmit their solutions in the second round of the challenge.
-Environments in the second round will have the same structure but they will be initialized with different seeds.
+In order to avoid overfitting to the training environment, the participants with score > 15 will be asked to resubmit their solutions in the second round of the challenge.
 The final ranking will be based on results from the second round.

 - You are not allowed to use external datasets (e.g., kinematics of people walking),